Frequently asked questions: UK Immigration White Paper

 The increase to a ten-year residence requirement will be subject to consultation later in 2025.
 Other changes will follow, including ‘earned settlement’ and a revised Life in the UK test.

-Which of these changes will apply to migrants who are already in the UK?
+Which of these changes will apply to migrants already in the UK?

-The increase to the Skilled Worker minimum skill threshold, from RQF 3 to RQF 6, will only apply to people entering the Skilled Worker route after these changes have been introduced.
-Individuals already in the UK under the route can continue benefiting from the rules currently in place, including those permitting lower-skilled roles.
+The increase to the Skilled Worker minimum skill threshold, from RQF 3 to RQF 6, only applies to people entering the Skilled Worker route after these changes were introduced on Tuesday 22 July 2025.
+Individuals already in the UK under the route prior to this date can continue benefiting from the current Rules, including those permitting lower-skilled roles.

-Some reporting also indicates that the government is preparing to apply the 10-year qualifying period for settlement to those who are already in the UK, as well as to new applicants.
-This is likely to cause disruption for many migrants who are hoping to settle in the UK in the coming years.
+Some reports also indicate that the government is preparing to apply the 10-year qualifying period for settlement to those already in the UK and new applicants.
+This potential change is likely to cause disruption for many migrants who are hoping to settle in the UK in the coming years.
 However, such a move will be subject to a public consultation and therefore transitional arrangements may yet be argued for and secured for migrants already in the UK.

 It remains to be seen which other changes will apply only to new arrivals, and which will apply retroactively to those already in the UK.